fatvivian/cs498rk-mp3/README.md

 `python dbClean.py -u "localhost" -p 4000 `

 You can change "localhost" and the port number to match your own running api server.
 Leave the quotation marks.
-DO NOT include "/api/" or "/user" etc. If these parameters are not specified, this script will, by default, clear out the http://localhost:4000 database.
+DO NOT include "/api/" or "/user" etc. If these parameters are not specified, this script will, by default, clear out the database that your api server connected to.

 **dbFill.py**